manfromarce/DocSharp/README.md

 ### Roadmap

+- Reverse RTF to DOCX conversion (it's being worked on in the dev branch)
 - Support more elements and attributes, and fix issues on edge cases
-- Reverse RTF to DOCX conversion
 - Async functions/progress callback (some tasks such as downloading images referenced in Markdown may take some time)
 - Improve support for right-to-left and complex script languages